KaliLab/optimizer/README.md

 #Optimizer
-Optimizer is a graphical tool for the optimization of Neuronal Models
+Optimizer is a graphical tool for fitting the parameters of neuronal models

 Installation
 ============